Impactful careers for biology degree graduates

 Climate science salary

 Climate science spans a variety of jobs, but here are the salaries for two relevant professions within climate science: atmospheric science and environmental science.
-According to the US Bureau of Labor Statistics, atmospheric scientists earn a median salary of $94,570 (as of 2021).
-This is 1.75x the median US salary of $54,132.
-Environmental scientists have a median pay of $76,530, which is 1.41x the US median salary.
+According to the US Bureau of Labor Statistics, atmospheric scientists earn a median salary of $97,450 (as of 2024).
+Environmental scientists have a median pay of $80,060.

 Public health focuses on improving health at the population level by preventing and protecting the public from ill health and injury.
 This is a broad career path, which can span various disciplines such as academic research, policy formulation and implementation, operations, advising, and advocacy (and roles often contain a combination of these).